Rhododendron is State Flower of Washington

 My husband and I stood in awe of their display of beauty when we were out there on vacation one year.

 We love our azalea bushes when they are in bloom and thought that these larger rhododendron shrubs looked to us like azaleas on steroids!

-You can see by the range map presented here to the right that their ideal growing climate is the far northwestern edges of our country including northern California, Oregon, parts of Washington and they even stray as far north as in bits of southern British Columbia, Canada.
+You can see by the range map presented here below that their ideal growing climate is the far northwestern edges of our country including northern California, Oregon, parts of Washington and they even stray as far north as in bits of southern British Columbia, Canada.

 If we had the right climate and growing conditions here in Houston, I would surely wish to add these beauties to our garden when first planning a landscape design.